-We know England are clear favorites to win this year’s World Cup, with India and Australia not far behind.
-But which city will be the favorite if cities instead of countries were competing?
+Did you know which city will be the favorite if cities instead of countries were competing?

-- Sydney has produced the best overall talent.
-It is in the top 3 of almost all rankings, including the best batting, bowling, and world cup final appearances.
-It will also reach the final if cities instead of countries were competing.
-But Lahore will most likely beat them in the finals.
+- Sydney has produced the best talent in Cricket World Cups.
+It is on top for almost all rankings including the best batting and bowling performances, and appearances in a World Cup final.
+It will be one of the favorites if cities instead of countries were competing but Lahore will most likely beat them in the finals.

-- Lahore has produced the most players who made it to the top 6 in a World Cup tournament.
+- Lahore has produced the most players who made it to the top 5 in all tournaments.
 Colombo and Auckland are second and third.
 Sydney is on top when we look at the finals with 18 appearances, Colombo is second with 17, and Lahore is 3rd with 9.

-- Harare has featured the most in a World Cup game followed by Colombo and Lahore.
+- Colombo has featured the most in a World Cup game followed by Harare and Lahore.

-- Launceston has produced the best performing batsmen, followed by Sydney, and Cape Town.
+- Sydney has produced the best performing batsmen, followed by Launceston, and Cape Town.

-- Kingston has given the best bowling performances, Christchurch and Sydney are next.
+- Christchurch has given the best bowling performances.
+Sydney and Kingston are next.

 - Lahore has received the most MOM awards but Chandigarh has the best average for cities with more than 50 awards.